 1. NEXT Proposals

 Does the artist/ensemble have an innovative, fresh or unusual approach?
 A truly NEXT showcase is one that focuses on artistic output that does not fit into the traditional competition scene.
 In other words, if traditional repertoire is performed, then it should be performed or presented with a NEXT (i.e. non-traditional) approach.
-If the proposal could be made to a traditional competition, it is probably not right for Classical:NEXT; however, outstanding submissions in this area are also considered.
+If the proposal could be made to a traditional competition, it is probably not right for Classical:NEXT.

 2. Intro video